Robust Feature Inference: A Test-time Defense Strategy using Spectral Projections: Introduction

-\textbf{Our contribution.} In this work, we develop a novel adaptive test-time defense strategy with the \emph{same inference cost as the underlying model} and no additional data or model complexity.
-In Section~\ref{sec:robust-non-robust}, we define robust features, inspired by \citet{athalye2018synthesizing, featuresnotbugs}, and subsequently describe the proposed method in Section~\ref{sec:our-algorithm} that relies on the idea of retaining the most robust features of the trained model.
-Importantly, our method is easy to integrate with any existing training paradigm.
-We provide a theoretical justification for our method by analyzing the robustness of features in generalized additive model setting (Corollary~\ref{cor:robust_score}) and extend it to large width neural networks using the Neural Tangent Kernels (NTKs) equivalence~\citep{jacotntk, arora2019exact}.
-An interesting by-product of our analysis is a proof of the fact that robust features are learned first during standard training and that the vulnerability to adversarial examples arises from the presence of non-robust features that are learned later in the training process.
-This phenomenon has been observed empirically for NTK features~\citep{tsilivis2022can} without theoretical proof.
-As a supplementary analysis, we prove it for NTK features (Section~\ref{sec:ntk}) and the dynamics in appendix.
-We conduct extensive experiments in Section~\ref{sec:exp} using different architectures such as ResNet-18, ResNet-50, WideResNet-28-10 and WideResNet-34-10 on CIFAR-10 and CIFAR-100 where our method consistently outperforms the robustness of the base models, as well as other adaptive test-time defenses.
-Thus, we provide the first theoretically guided method that does inference in $1\times$ time as the base model, overcoming the major criticism of the adaptive test-time defenses.
+\textbf{Our contribution.} In this work, we develop a novel test-time defense strategy with the \emph{same inference cost as the underlying model} and no additional data or model complexity.
+We define robust features, inspired by \citet{athalye2018synthesizing, featuresnotbugs} in Definition~\ref{def:robust}, and subsequently describe the proposed method, RFI, in Algorithm~\ref{alg:cap} that relies on the idea of retaining the most robust features of the trained model.
+Notably, RFI is easy to integrate with any existing training paradigm.
+We provide a theoretical justification for our method by analyzing the robustness of features in a generalized additive model (GAM) setting (Corollary~\ref{cor:robust_score}).
+We conduct extensive experiments using different architectures such as ResNet-18, ResNet-50, WideResNet-28-10, WideResNet-34-10, WideResNet-50-2 and PreActResNet-18 on CIFAR-10, CIFAR-100, tiny ImageNet and ImageNet where \emph{RFI yields consistent robustness gains over base models and as well as other adaptive test-time defenses across datasets without additional cost at test time.} Thus, we provide the first theoretically guided method with $1\times$ inference time as the base model, outperforming the adaptive test-time defenses of comparable computation overhead.
+An interesting by-product of our analysis is the learning dynamics of GAM showing that the features with large variation aligning with the original signal are more robust and learned early during training (Proposition~\ref{prop:gd_top_features}).
+This phenomenon has been observed empirically for Neural Tangent Kernel (NTK) features~\citep{tsilivis2022can} without theoretical proof.
+As a supplementary analysis, we prove it for NTK features (Proposition~\ref{prop:robust_top}).